-The recent redesign of the Capital Improvement Budget process set aside \$500,000 per year for community-submitted projects to be selected in even years.
-City department-submitted projects will be selected and funded in odd years.
+The Capital Improvement Budget process sets aside \$500,000 per year for community-submitted projects which are reviewed and selected for funding in even years.
+City department-submitted projects are selected and funded in odd years.

 In order to reduce competition between submissions from City departments and community organizations, the new CIB process includes a separate fund for community-led projects.